What You Need To Know About CBD Tincture vs Oil

 Do You Use Them Differently?

-For those seeking the topical benefits of CBD, you can also apply pure CBD oil directly to the skin.
-It is, however, important to note that the topical application of CBD oil doesn’t allow for the CBD molecules to get to the bloodstream.
-It is rather ideal for localized pain relief.
-However, you should avoid using CBD tinctures topically since this is not only ineffective but it can also lead to skin irritation.
+If you’re looking for topical benefits of CBD, you can also apply pure CBD oil directly to your skin.
+But that won’t allow the CBD molecules to enter your bloodstream.
+Still, this delivery method works well for localized effects.
+Just avoid using CBD tinctures topically, since this can lead to skin irritation.

 Another way to use CBD tinctures is by adding a few drops to foods and beverages.
-However, this is not optimal for CBD oil since it may not mix well, and it may leave an off-putting oily taste.
+Unfortunately, this isn’t the optimal method.
+And that’s because CBD oil may not mix well with liquids.
+Plus, it may leave your food with an off-putting oily taste.

-Regardless of what you are looking for, it is highly important that you consult your doctor before you start using CBD oils or tinctures.
-Your doctor will help to determine whether you are able to use the product, especially if you are already on some others medications.
+Regardless of your product choice, it’s highly important to consult your doctor before using CBD oils or tinctures.
+Your doctor will help determine whether it’s safe to use your product.
+Especially if you’re already taking others medications.

 Which Is More Popular?

-While CBD tincture vs oil does offer very similar benefits, CBD oil is the most popular CBD product.
-Besides being preferred for its taste, CBD oil it’s something you can use both orally and topically.
-Thus, it is more versatile than CBD tinctures.
+In the CBD tincture vs oil debate, both offer similar benefits.
+But, for the most part, CBD oil is more popular.
+Besides being preferred for its taste, you can use CBD oil orally and topically.
+And that makes it more versatile than a CBD tincture.

-Tinctures are ideal for those who don’t love the taste and feel of oil and also want to add their CBD to foods and beverages.
+Still, you may choose a CBD tincture if you don’t love the taste or feel of an oil.
+It’s also the better option if you want to add CBD to foods and beverages.

 Is One More Effective Than the Other?

 Due to the presence of alcohol, CBD tinctures have higher bioavailability compared to CBD oil.
-The alcohol allows for a faster CBD absorption rate than CBD oil.
-The actual oil in the CBD oil makes it harder for our bodies to absorb the CBD molecules.
-Various tests show that, when taken orally, only about 5-10% of the CBD oil consumed ends up absorbed into the body.
+The alcohol allows for a faster CBD absorption rate.
+The actual oil in CBD oil makes it harder for our bodies to absorb the active molecules.
+Various tests show that, when taken orally, your body only absorbs about 5-10% of the CBD oil you consume.

 What different carrier oils are used?

 CBD oils generally consist of two main ingredients: CBD and a carrier oil.
-CBD, in its purest form, comes in the form of crystals.
-The body isn’t able to properly absorb or metabolize CBD.
-Thus, the CBD isolate is infused in a carrier oil.
-There are various options when it comes to a suitable carrier oil:
+CBD, in its purest form, looks like a group of crystals.
+Now, your body can’t properly absorb or metabolize CBD.
+So the CBD isolate must be infused in a carrier oil.
+And there are several choices for that carrier oil: